The History and Tradition of Cowboy Boot Making

 Can you tell me about your background?
 How did you start to make shoes?
-And why you choose to focus on making cowboy boots?
+And why did you choose to focus on making cowboy boots?

 I wasn’t born into the shoemaking trade, but my father owned a men’s retail shoe store.
 I worked there starting at twelve and helped out until I went to college at nineteen.
 My undergraduate studies were in psychology and continued after college while I was in the Air Force, finally getting an MA.
 I continued my studies, adding 50 more credits, but finally realized at twenty-seven that my passion was in my hands.
-So, off to Miami Florida and running the largest shoe repair in the South East.
-Two years of 252 customers a day and working for my Father was “crazy making”, so off to Oregon in a VW Bus and three children……I must have really been crazy, but I truly loved working with my hands.
+So, off to Miami Florida, and running the largest shoe repair in the South East.
+Two years of 252 customers a day and working for my Father was “crazy-making”, so off to Oregon in a VW Bus and three children……I must have really been crazy, but I truly loved working with my hands.

 Finally, after rebuilding 600,000 pairs of shoes, I said.
 “There has to be more than this….why not learn to make Cowboy Boots?”
 Considering I lived in Grants Pass, Oregon, making Western-style boots was the logical path into shoemaking.
 That was thirty-two years ago.

 Western boot designs are driven by tradition, region, and type of Cowboy.
-For example, there are Texas Cowboys, Great Basin Cowboys, Vaqueros, Vegas Glitter Cowboys and on and on.
+For example, there are Texas Cowboys, Great Basin Cowboys, Vaqueros, Vegas Glitter Cowboys, and on and on.
 However, three design elements can identify the specific maker of each pair of boots.
 The tongue shape at the top of the instep is number one.
-Lucchese, Ledy, Blutcher, Griffith, Paul Bond, Ray Jones, Lisa Sorrell, all are easily recognizable.
+Lucchese, Ledy, Blutcher, Griffith, Paul Bond, Ray Jones, and Lisa Sorrell, all are easily recognizable.
 Next, the toe stitching (medallion) and the cording pattern at the ball and toe are true signature elements.
 Also, many makers have a toe style that is associated with their boots, for example, the famous Lucchese L toe.

 The pattern of cowboy boots is pretty simple and the most difficult work that needs to be done is with the decorative elements.
-It’s very hard to make the pattern of those elements ( sometimes there are 20-30 elements on the boot), I guess it’s even harder to mark and assemble it accurately on the upper.
+It’s very hard to make the pattern of those elements ( sometimes there are 20-30 elements on the boot), and I guess it’s even harder to mark and assemble it accurately on the upper.